carlosjoan91/script-src-v2/README.md

 ### Introduce new url-hashes keyword to cover script-src attributes

-Currently, if the CSP header is set, scripts loaded via script-src need to be allowlisted, which can only be done through [nonces](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#nonce-nonce_value) or SRI.
+Currently, if the CSP header is set, scripts loaded via script-src need to be allowlisted, which can only be done through [nonces](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#nonce-nonce_value), SRI, or hostname sourcelists.
 This proposes adding a mechanism to allowlist individual URLs (the initial URL, without following redirects, since following redirects would cause a XSLeak, by exposing whether the URL triggers a redirect) via their hash by including their hash (prefixed with url-<hashalgorithm>) in script-src.
 URL hashes would support both absolute and relative URLs, e.g.:

 ```